Gibbs u-states for the foliated geodesic flow and transverse invariant measures: The foliated geodesic flow of foliations with negatively curved leaves

 Since each plaque of $\A$ is diffeomorphic to an open cube it is contractible.
 Hence $pr$ induces a trivial bundle over such a plaque.
 In particular the charts $\widehat{U}_i$ are trivially foliated by fibers of $pr$ (which are spheres) and can be covered by open sets which trivialize jointly the foliations induced by fibers of $pr$ and by leaves of $\F$.
 This provides a foliated atlas $\B$ for $\hcF$, such that the holonomy along a path tangent to a fiber of $pr$ is trivial.
 Finally the respective pseudogroups of $\F$ and $\hcF$ associated to $\A$ and $\B$, acting on the system of transversals $(T_i)_{i\in I}$, are the same.
 In particular we get the following

 \begin{proposition} $\F$ admits a transverse invariant measure if and only if $\hcF$ does. \end{proposition}

 \paragraph{The foliated Sasaki metric.} We refer to \cite[\S 1.3.1]{P} for further details about this topic.
 Let $L$ be a leaf of $\F$ and $g_L$ the corresponding Riemannian metric.
 The bundle $TTL$ splits as follows.
 Let $Z\in TTL$ and $X$ be a smooth curve of $TL$ with $\dot{X}(0)=Z$ and $c=pr\circ X$.
-The correspondence $Z\mapsto \left(\dot{c}(0), \left.\frac{D}{dt}\right|_{t=0} X\right)$ provides a bundle isomorphism $\iota:TTL\to V\oplus H$, where both $V$ and $H$ are copies of the pull-back of $TL$ by $pr$ ($V$ and $H$ are respectively called the \emph{vertical} and \emph{horizontal} bundles).
+The correspondence $Z\mapsto \left(\dot{c}(0), \left.\frac{D}{dt}\right|_{t=0} X\right)$ provides a bundle isomorphism $\iota:TTL\to H\oplus V$, where both $H$ and $V$ are copies of the pull-back of $TL$ by $pr$ ($H$ and $V$ are respectively called the \emph{horizontal} and \emph{vertical} bundles).
 Here $D/dt$ denotes the covariant derivative for the \emph{Levi-Civita connection}.
 Recall that the local coefficients of this connection, which are called the \emph{Christoffel's symbols}, only depend on the $1$-jet of the metric $g_L$ (see \cite[Chapter 2, Section 3]{dC}).

-By pulling-back by $pr$ on the bundles $H$ and $V$ the Riemannian metric of the bundle $TL$, one defines a natural metric on $H\oplus V$ which makes $H$ and $V$ orthogonal.
-By pulling-back this Riemannian metric by $\iota$ one defines the \emph{Sasaki metric} of the bundle $TTL$.
+By pulling-back by $pr$ on the bundles $H$ and $V$ the bundle metric of $TL$ (i.e. the field of quadratic forms in the fibers given by $g_L$), one defines a natural bundle metric on $H\oplus V$ which makes $H$ and $V$ orthogonal.
+By pulling-back this metric by $\iota$ one defines a bundle metric on $TTL$.
+The resulting Riemannian metric on $TL$ is called the \emph{Sasaki metric}.
 This metric only depends on the $1$-jet of $g_L$ (as does the identification $\iota$).
 In particular, it varies locally continuously with the metric $g_L$.
 We consider the restriction, which we denote by $\hg_{\hL}$, of this Riemannian metric to $T^1L$, which from now on we denote by $\hL$.

 The discussion above proves that the assignment $\hL\mapsto \hg_{\hL}$ is a leafwise metric on $\hM$.
 We shall refer to it as the \emph{foliated Sasaki metric}.